West Michigan woman records IRS scam call, warns others to be careful

-GRAND RAPIDS, MICH., (WZZM)- - A West Michigan woman says she's fed-up with scammers.
-So, when she got a fake call from a fake IRS agent, she played along.
+GRAND RAPIDS, MICH. - A West Michigan woman says she's fed-up with scammers -- so when she got a fake call from a fake IRS agent -- she played along.

 It's become one of the most common scams and despite educational efforts, people are still becoming victims.

-For Terri Beck, this is how it started.
-A phone call from someone with a foreign accent.
-When she answered, he said, “Ma'am, we are fraud investigation department letting you know that it’s about a tax fraud investigation with the IRS."
-Terri didn’t believe the person, but recorded the call.
-"I was minding my own business and I get shaken down in my own kitchen by some scam artist lying to me, pretending to be a U-S government official", says Terri.
-"The guy was a little obnoxious so I had a little fun with him."
+For Terri Beck it all started with a phone call from someone with a foreign accent.
+When she answered, he said “Ma'am, we are a fraud investigation department letting you know about a tax fraud investigation with the IRS."

+Black says she didn’t believe the person, but recorded the call anyway.

+"I was minding my own business and I get shaken down in my own kitchen by some scam artist lying to me, pretending to be a U-S government official," she said.
+"The guy was a little obnoxious, so I had a little fun with him."

-Terri says he wasn't very good at the scam, but she stayed on the line, just to hear what came next.
+According to Black, the caller wasn't very good at the scam, but she stayed on the line -- just to hear what came next.

-"I figured the time he spends on the phone with me, was 6 minutes he didn't have to take advantage of somebody else’s mother, grandmother, or aunt."
+"I figured the time he spends on the phone with me, was 6 minutes he didn't have to take advantage of somebody else’s mother, grandmother, or aunt," Black says.

 The caller said Terri owed $10,820.

-Caller: "Either you go to federal court of Washington DC with your attorney and file a case with us or you can resolve it by paying now to the IRS."
+"Either you go to federal court of Washington DC with your attorney and file a case with us," the caller explained.
+"Or you can resolve it by paying now to the IRS."

+"They should be professional and courteous," Tulino says.
+"And not demand immediate tax payment, because you have every right to appeal the amount you owe."

-Tulino says any affected taxpayer will be notified by mail, first by the IRS, not the private collection agency.
+Tulino says any affected taxpayer will be notified by the IRS by mail first, not the private collection agency.

-"Basically, these are old accounts.
-Years old, we tried multiple times to reach the taxpayer."
+"Basically, these are old accounts -- years old and we tried multiple times to reach the taxpayer," Tulino explained.

+Black says she knew right away that it was a scam.
+But, con-artists aren’t always as easy to identify.
+She wants others to be careful.

+"The fear of government dragging you out of your house; it might have sparked someone to crack open a check book and give these people money," she says.
+"They weren't going to get me today and hopefully they're not going to get anyone else."

 © 2017 WZZM-TV